One-Car Accident Injury Cases

 In some cases, a single car accident might be the accident of the government for failing to maintain the roads in a safe condition.
 The government has a duty to keep highway surfaces and the adjoining shoulder in a reasonably safe condition for drivers.
 Where a road has fallen into such disrepair that it presents a hazard for drivers, it might be possible to bring an action against the government for a car accident injury claim.
 These cases are very fact specific, so it is vital to speak to a personal injury lawyer very early in the case.
 Documenting the condition of the road right away can make a huge difference.
 Depending on the circumstances, road construction damage that leads to a personal injury accident might even make it possible to sue the contractor in charge of the repairs.

 Hit and Runs and Phantom Car One-Car Accidents

 Sometimes a car causes an accident and the driver flees the scene.
 Sometimes, a driver causes a single car accident for another driver and doesn’t stop.
 In both scenarios, it might be impossible to track down the responsible party.
 In these cases, you may have to rely on suing your own insurance coverage (or the driver’s coverage if you are a passenger).
 This can be done via a uninsured motorist claim or underinsured motorist claim.
 UIM coverage is additional coverage that protects you when the responsible party either has no insurance or too little insurance.
-These types of cases are often procedurally different than your standard case.
+The procedure in such cases is often different than your standard case.
 It pays to talk to an attorney if you have such a claim or some combination of a liability and UIM claim together.